-As for Tully Banta-Cain, he went several rounds later then expected.
-Team sources informed the TFY Draft Preview that an off the field incident early in Banta-Cain's career lead to his drop.
+As for Tully Banta-Cain, he went several rounds later than expected.
+Team sources informed the TFY Draft Preview that an off-the-field incident early in Banta-Cain's career led to his drop.
 So scant was the transgression that the source of the information was the former staff at Cal, but it was severe enough to land him in the last round.
-The Patriot's firmly believe this incident was a one time affair and in the past.
-The team feels they got a steal, especially with his projection to outside linebacker in the three-four and we wholeheartedly agree.
+The Patriots firmly believe this incident was a one-time affair in the past.
+The team feels they got a steal, especially with his projection to outside linebacker in the three-four, and we wholeheartedly agree.

 Many, including ourselves, had Torrin Tucker rated as the draft's top guard and thought his versatility to play tackle would make him a high first day pick, but the big lineman fell out of the draft and just recently signed with the Cowboys.
 Why?

-One scout we spoke with said Tucker is a hot head (remember our coverage from the Senior Bowl where we pointed out on several occasions that Tucker came to blows with Nick Eason in practice) and worse off, he is a player that takes downs off, as we pointed out last July.
+One scout we spoke with said Tucker is a hot head (remember our coverage from the Senior Bowl where we pointed out on several occasions that Tucker came to blows with Nick Eason in practice) and, even worse, he is a player that takes downs off, as we pointed out last July.
 His ability/inability to discipline himself or take to coaching had many worried.

 What about another player from the south....
 Robert Johnson?
 The gambit runs far and wide when getting opinions as to why the Auburn tight end slid.
-Injuries suffered the past two seasons were brought up as was the fact that Johnson entered the draft to early to and should've stayed in school.
-One scout was blunt saying Johnson "gives half-hearted efforts and just isn't that good."
+Injuries suffered the past two seasons were brought up as was the fact that Johnson entered the draft too early and should've stayed in school.
+One scout was blunt, saying Johnson "gives half-hearted efforts and just isn't that good."

-Lastly Antwoine Sanders had some pressing off the field issues in the past, which were part n parcel to his fall.
+Lastly, Antwoine Sanders had some pressing off-field issues in the past, which were part and parcel to his fall.